 - 5.1.
 The WOC will be responsible for providing regular reports on management issues and the performance of the WOC to the Council. - 5.2.
-It is proposed that regular reports are to be provided to a new Sub -Committee consisting of the Portfolio Holder Finance and Efficiency, Chairman of the Corporate Overview and Scrutiny Panel, the Chief Executive, Executive Head Governance and Regulation and s151 Officer.
-Such reports would be in addition to the usual 6 monthly reporting requirements to the Corporate Overview and Scrutiny Panel in respect of progress against the Strategy.
+It is proposed that six monthly reports are to be provided to the Corporate Overview and Scrutiny Panel and annual reports provided to full Council in respect of progress against the Strategy.